Oil Wavers on Mixed Supply Signals

-Oil prices fluctuated between gains and losses Friday, as investors grappled with mixed signals for global supply and demand.
+Oil prices ended unchanged Friday, as investors grappled with mixed signals for global supply and demand.

 Continue Reading Below

-North Korea fired a missile over Japan early Friday for the second time in a month, ratcheting up tensions between Pyongyang and global powers.
-The launch came days after the United Nations Security Council adopted fresh sanctions against North Korea.

-Oil prices were also mainly neutral as a result of profit-taking and consolidation in the market following the strong gains of the past weeks, said Giovanni Staunovo, a commodity analyst at UBS Wealth Management.
+Oil prices were mainly neutral because of profit-taking and consolidation in the market following the strong gains of the past weeks, said Giovanni Staunovo, a commodity analyst at UBS Wealth Management.

 But overall, "sentiment has completely changed" to the upside over the past month, Mr. Staunovo said.
 "Demand is now stronger than supply," he added.